Spring MVC with XML Configuration

 → Paste these jars into the WEB_INF/lib directory of the project and these jars are automatically added to the Java Build Path/Classpath.

-4. View the page
+4. Creating a View page

 <%@ page language="java" contentType="text/html; charset=ISO-8859-1"pageEncoding="ISO-8859-1"%>